awsdocs/aws-data-exchange-user-guide/doc_source/jobs.md

 **To import an asset from an S3 bucket \(console\)**

-1. Open your web browser and go to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.
+1. Open your web browser and sign in to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.

 1. In the left side navigation pane, for **Publish data**, choose **Owned data sets**\.